 Pazopanib (Votrient ®)

-Pazopanib is a type of treatment called a multi-kinase inhibitor.
+Pazopanib is a type of treatment called a tyrosine kinase inhibitor (TKI), also known as a cancer growth inhibitor.
 Kinases are important proteins in the body that regulate how the cells grow and divide.

 Back to top